Park Master Plans

 Roger Schultz Community Park Master Plan

-The Roger Schultz Community Park (formerly known as the Park at Lee Mill Heights) is an undeveloped 93-acre tract in the southwest quadrant of the city.
-The parkland is owned by the City of Manhattan and was annexed in 2015.
-It was acquired through a combination purchase and land donation.
+The Roger Schultz Community Park (formerly known as the Park at Lee Mill Heights) is an undeveloped 76.5-acre tract in the southwest quadrant of the city.
+The parkland is owned by the City of Manhattan and was acquired through a combination purchase and land donation.
 There are two public access points: from Miller Parkway on the north and Loma Ridge Drive, on the east.
 The site is comprised of rolling prairie with steep slopes and deep, wooded ravines.
-There is approximately 165 feet of elevation change on the site
+There are approximately 165 feet of elevation change on the site.

 The Master Plan includes information on the site’s history, analysis of the existing conditions, and recommendations for future park improvements.
 View the Roger Schultz Community Park Master Plan (PDF) and Appendix Documents (PDF).